Mourners resort to watching Queen’s funeral on phones due to rail disruption

 Passengers on a GWR train were told by a member of staff using the public address system: “My sincerest apologies for the delays on such an important day for the country.”

-A train which departed Paddington at 6.25am has been stuck outside the station for more than two-and-a-half hours with passengers on board.
+A train which departed Paddington at 6.25am was been stuck outside the station for more than two-and-a-half hours with passengers on board.

-GWR told concerned customers that the train is “due to be evacuated”.

-People who planned to travel to Paddington are being advised to take a South Western Railway train from Reading to Waterloo instead.
+People who planned to travel to Paddington were advised to take a South Western Railway train from Reading to Waterloo instead.

 One passenger said it took them five-and-a-half hours to reach Paddington from Castle Cary, instead of the planned one hour and 40 minutes.